anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-04-21-Marketing-Analytics-Predicting-Customer-Churn-in-Python.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h4 id="3.4.1-ROC-curve">3.4.1 ROC curve<a class="anchor-link" href="#3.4.1-ROC-curve"> </a></h4><p>Let's now create an ROC curve for our random forest classifier.
+<h4 id="ROC-curve">ROC curve<a class="anchor-link" href="#ROC-curve"> </a></h4><p>Let's now create an ROC curve for our random forest classifier.
 The first step is to calculate the predicted probabilities output by the classifier for each label using its .predict_proba() method.
 Then, you can use the roc_curve function from sklearn.metrics to compute the false positive rate and true positive rate, which you can then plot using matplotlib.</p>
 <p>A RandomForestClassifier with a training set size of 70% has been fit to the data and is available in your workspace as clf.</p>

 </div>